This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Tendon lengthening.
 The same can be said for tendons, the connective tissue that attaches muscles to bones.
 When tendons are too tight, it restricts movement and causes pain.

 - Tendon or muscle cutting.
-It may sound damaging, but cutting muscles or tendons can actually relieve tightness and pain, while also improving movements and reducing spasticity.
+It may sound damaging, but cutting muscles or tendons can relieve tightness and pain while also improving movements and reducing spasticity.
 A cut tendon can also be replaced by donor tissue.

 - Scoliosis repair.
-Some children have or develop a spinal curvature, which may worsen over time (especially when they are not ambulatory).
+Some children have or develop a spinal curvature that may worsen over time (especially when not ambulatory).
 Surgeons can repair this to assist with posture and movement and prevent respiratory problems.

 Selective Dorsal Rhizotomy